 \section{Abstract}

 This paper is concerned with the structure of the set of Riemannian metrics on a connected manifold such that the corresponding Laplace-Beltrami operator has an eigenvalue of a given multiplicity.
+The starting point of our investigation is the ``Strong Arnold Hypothesis'' introduced by Colin de Verdi\`{e}re, which posits that Laplace eigenvalues of higher multiplicity split up under perturbation exactly as eigenvalues of symmetric matrices do.
+There exists a simple geometric characterization, due to Colin de Verdi\`ere and Besson, of metrics which satisfy the Strong Arnold Hypothesis.

-We introduce a simple geometric condition on metrics and their corresponding Laplace eigenfunctions, and show it is equivalent to the strong Arnold hypothesis.
-This hypothesis essentially posits that multiple Laplace eigenvalues split up under perturbation like those of symmetric matrices.
-We prove our condition is satisfied except on a set of infinite codimension, and use this to obtain non-crossing rules for Laplace eigenvalues.
-Furthermore, we show that our condition is satisfied on all metrics admitting eigenvalues of multiplicity at most six, and exhibit examples of metrics violating it.
+Using Besson's characterization, we prove the Strong Arnold Hypothesis is satisfied for all metrics except for a set of infinite codimension, and use this to obtain the precise codimension of the set of metrics admitting an eigenvalue of any given multiplicity.
+Furthermore, we show that the Strong Arnold Hypothesis is satisfied for all metrics admitting eigenvalues of multiplicity at most six, and discuss several examples of metrics violating it.